evenmatencio/TDLOG_One_Ton_Cup/README.md

 whereas it's more likely that the new coming data are written in the first line so that we just have to read the first line for update.

+Structure of the view :
+¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤

 ######################################
 # Necessary improvements of the code #
 ######################################

+Quality of the display :
+¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤

+Windows are shown when a widget is selected (clicking on the corresponding button), whereas a more apropriate view would consist in using the QStackWidget